Your marketing message is often the first communication between you and a potential customer, which is why it’s so important to nail it.

 Enter… your product.
 It directly leverages this feeling by alleviating the negative emotion elicited by the feeling evoked in the message or by creating the positive emotion itself.

 Graham says, “Common adjectives are for mediocre marketers”.
 Don’t just say, “It’s easy, fun, and moms love it too!”
 Easy doesn’t mean anything to anyone anymore because plenty of marketers have come before you saying that when it wasn’t true.
 The same goes for the “I hope so” test.
 “We are dedicated to making our customers happy.”
 I hope so!

-Copywriting legend, John Carlton, talks extensively about this idea, identifying “power words.”
-He even has done the legwork and compiled a list of what he calls “emotional hot button words and phrases” in his eBook called Power Words.
+Copywriting legend, John Carlton, talks extensively about the idea of identifying “power words.”
+He has even done the legwork and compiled a list of what he calls “emotional hot button words and phrases” in his eBook called Power Words.

 By learning to differentiate the emotional motivational value of words, you can dramatically increase your response and conversion, improving your bottom line.

 Does your message create emotion?
 Are you using high-emotion words?
 Common adjectives?